firebase/geofire-objc/README.md

 To update the query criteria you can use the `center` and `radius` properties on the `GFQuery` object.
-Key exited and key entered events will be fired for keys moving in and out of the old and new search area respectively.
-No key moved events will be fired, however, key moved events might occur independently.
+Key exited and key entered events will be fired for keys moving in and out of the old and new search area, respectively.
+No key moved events will be fired; however, key moved events might occur independently.

 ## API Reference